MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ## 3. Assign a role to the managed identity

 After a managed identity is created, you assign roles to grant the identity permissions to access other Azure resource.
-In this tutorial, you'll assign the built-in role of `Key Vault Contributor` to the managed identity so the Go application can create a secret within the key vault instance.
+In this tutorial, you'll assign the built-in role of `Key Vault Secrets Officer` to the managed identity so the Go application can create a secret within the key vault instance.

 Choose one of the following options: